delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Plugin_Operations.md

 **Optional.**<br/>

 !!! warning
     You must ensure that all repository data will match your updated repository schema after an upgrade operation.
+Depending on how your schema has changed, this might imply that you       need to write one or more repository data migrations.

 ### Delphix Engine Operations